 Director of Photography: Barry Doyle

-For those of you who supported the film’s crowdfunding campaign, keep an eye on your email for your own private copy of the film in the next couple of weeks!
+For those of you who supported the film’s crowdfunding campaign, you should have received a password-protected link to the film in late July 2021.
 Thank you all for making this film a reality!
+If you didn’t receive an email from me, please let me know using this contact form.

 Recent interviews with Kamila Dydyna: